-Article I, Section 27 of the Pennsylvania Constitution affirms that, "The people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment."
+Article I, Section 27 of the Pennsylvania Constitution affirms that, "The people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and aesthetic values of the environment."

 Multiple issues before the Newtown Board of Supervisors have a potential impact on the environment: Fracking, waste water sediment, oil and gas pipelines, etc. Click this button Definition to access the Glossary for definitions of terms and links to related information.